 The flexible design of small iterative development steps aligns well with the DevOps approach, leading to even faster deployments.
 By combining DevOps with an Agile approach, you can provide core functionality, feedback, and customer reviews.
 Instead of wasting time developing functionalities that you might not need, you can repeat them as you go.

 Configuration management provides management and control of software changes using version control in a repeatable and standardized way.
 This practice has two key components: a standard strategy for managing a code repository and using version control software.

 Continuous Integration (CI) is a core DevOps best practice to integrate code changes from different contributors into a central repository.
-CI allows to merge code changes as needed and use automated tools to validate code correctness.
+CI allows you to merge code changes as needed and use automated tools to validate code correctness.
 CI is achieved using a source code version control system.
 The rationale behind CI is that it is easier to spot bugs and quality issues in less code than in a large codebase written over a long period.

 Continuous delivery (CD) begins where continuous integration stops.
 Continuous delivery is a DevOps practice that allows you to get code from constant integration into a production environment.
-It makes software deployment painless, low-risk and can be done quickly.
+It makes software deployment painless, low-risk, and can be done quickly.

 This practice requires software engineers to create automated tests before writing the actual code validated by tests.
 With TDD, software engineers follow a short development cycle:

 TDD dramatically reduces the risks of software errors associated with each release, allowing you to release your product quickly.

 Automated testing diminishes the load associated with manually running tests by specialized software to manage test execution, compare results, and help you speed up complex tasks with ease.